cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/index.md

 # SSO integration

-Teams allows you to integrate your organization's identity providers (IdPs) with Cloudflare Access.
+Cloudflare for Teams allows you to integrate your organization's identity providers (IdPs) with Cloudflare Access.
 Your team can simultaneously use multiple providers, reducing friction when working with partners or contractors.

 Adding an identity provider as a login method requires configuration both on the [Teams dashboard](https://dash.teams.cloudflare.com) and with the identity provider itself.
 Consult our IdP-specific documentation to learn more about what you need to set up.